marcelbirkner/docker-ci-tool-stack/README.md

 # CI Tools Demo

-This repo contains Dockerfiles for running a set of Continuous Integration Tools with a single command.
+This GitHub repository contains Dockerfiles for running a set of Continuous Integration Tools with a single command.

 ## Prerequisites (Mac)